 It might be just like producing a video file to create the GIF file out of a series of images, except the format varies.
-Well, there should have been nothing farther from the facts!
-Which is why it has certain drawbacks that make it a little bit more difficult to encode.
+Well, there should have been nothing further from the facts!
+This is why it has certain drawbacks that make it a little bit more difficult to encode.

 The much more critical concern is that there can be up to 256 colors in a single GIF frame.
 Multiple shelves can consist of the snapshot noticeable at the given moment.
 It is because a picture can be smaller in scale than the whole canvas.
 In comparison, a frame can include transparent pixels.
 We have to convert it somewhere if we want to encrypt a structure with more than 256 colors.
 There are some ways to deal with that problem, some of which can be as well.

 Dithering is one of them.
 Roughly speaking, when combining more distinct ones, it simulates intermediate colors.
 In the picture below, you will see an example.
 Notice that an image consists entirely of pixels that are altogether dark and white.
 Dithering, though, adds the perception of greyscale.

 If it is possible to store all objects (either in memory or in a medium such as a video file), we will go to all of them first, search the colors, are used, and how much (create histograms) and generate an ideal palette(s).
 There are several ways to create histograms of this nature.
 FFmpeg’s palette en philter, for example, supports three various patterns of statistics.

 Each GIF framework may have its palette (a global palette is if it does not).
 We may have more colors in the whole file with distinct palettes.
 Multiple palettes, however, take extra disc space and time to decode.
 It may or may not be significant, depending on the film’s length, canvas scale, and use.
 In the article regarding high-quality GIF encoding, you can learn more about it.